-Altamont Prairie was the Conservancy’s first foray into protecting and preserving South Dakota’s lands for future generations.
-A group of professors from South Dakota State University approached Conservancy officials in 1962 with their plans to preserve this land and use it as an “outdoor laboratory.”
+Altamont Prairie was TNC’s first foray into protecting and preserving South Dakota’s lands for future generations.
+A group of professors from South Dakota State University approached TNC officials in 1962 with their plans to preserve this land and use it as an “outdoor laboratory.”

 This land, which at the time had never been plowed or grazed, attracted the attention of local botanists.
 Even then, it was one of the few unaltered areas in the region.
 Newspaper accounts hailed it a “botanical museum.”
 The prairie not only had wildflowers and grasses typical of a tallgrass prairie, but its pothole wetlands, spring-fed cottonwood grove and 3-acre marsh attracted a profusion of native wildlife.